Are you looking for quirky places where culture, entertainment and industrial heritage go hand in hand? Add these hotspots to your agenda!

-And what's more, all summer long they organise cultural events, cosy aperitifs and - whenever possible - crazy parties.
+And what's more, all year long they organise cultural events, cosy aperitifs and crazy parties.
 Believe us: you don’t want to miss this!

 We start with a bang: See U, Belgium's largest temporary occupation project.
 These barracks used to house the Ecole Royale de Gendarmerie.
 In a few years, the site will become a university district.
 In the meantime, it is an oasis of art, culture and creative entrepreneurship.
 It is home to, among others, the Kinograph pop-up cinema, a baby café, a food truck, an organic market and a beautiful wooden velodrome.
-During the summery See U (F)estival, you’ll be amazed by the weekly events, such as exhibitions, concerts, ball games, a vintage flea market and DJ sets.
+You’ll be amazed by the lovely events, such as exhibitions, concerts, ball games, a vintage flea market and DJ sets.

 Right next to Studio CityGate, the brand-new Circle Park occupies a stretch of wasteland of no less than 18,000m².
 The site is surrounded by bright pink containers that provide shelter during a storm but also serve as cosy rooms for workshops on the circular economy.
-The cultural programme sounds very promising: open-air theatre in front of a 300-seat grandstand, flea markets, yoga and dance classes, concerts, neighbourhood parties...
+The cultural programme is constantly evolving: open-air theatre in front of a 300-seat grandstand, flea markets, yoga and dance classes, concerts, neighbourhood parties...
 Keep an eye on their events calender!
-Meanwhile, you can visit the summer bar and the sports fields for a game of paddle and beach volley.
-Also nice to know, Pool is Cool’s outdoor swimming pool FLOW is just a few hundred metres away.
+Meanwhile, you can visit the bar and the sports fields for a game of paddle and beach volley.

 Tour à PLomb

 The Tour à Plomb is a fairly recent addition to Brussels' rich cultural landscape.
 As a neighbourhood centre in the commune of the City of Brussels, it is bustling with (socio-)cultural, artistic and sporting activities.
 The site was created in 1832, and the tower was built in 1898.
 It lost its industrial function in the early 1960s, but its current cultural repurposing only happened in 2018.
-There are plenty of activities in the pipeline for this summer, as the Tour à Plomb will be hosting the first edition of Summer Academy, a free cultural summer camp, so to speak.
-It will host lectures, creative workshops, openings, and more cultural treats.
+There are plenty of activities in the pipeline such as host lectures, creative workshops, openings, and more cultural treats.

 (c) Georges de Kinder